Hemanth-Krishna-A-B/Audix3D/README.md

 # Audix3D
-3D audio processing and Dolby audio making software for newbies who don't know how to make a 3D audio
+This thing is under development please help if u're intreseted :( 3D audio processing and Dolby audio making software for newbies who don't know how to make a 3D audio